 Care should be taken where settlements must be allocated between taxable and non-taxable compensation.
 For example, a settlement award may include punitive damages in addition to compensation for the personal injury.
 Compensation for the personal injury would be excludable, while the portion allocable to punitive damages would be taxable.

 In cases where there is no physical injury or sickness involved, such as wrongful employment discharge, employment related, discrimination, libel (defemation of character), etc., awards are typically taxable.
-Damages received related to economic loss, lost wages/income, and benefits are also all taxable.
-On the other hand, the portion of such an award for reimbursement of out-of-pocket medical costs related to emotional distress are not taxable as long as they fall within the medical expense parameters outlined by the IRS.
+Damages received related to economic loss, lost wages/income and benefits are also all taxable.
+On the other hand, the portion of such an award for reimbursement of out-of-pocket medical costs related to emotional distress is not taxable as long as it falls within the medical expense parameters outlined by the IRS.

 Each case is different, and has its own set of facts and circumstances.
 When receiving a legal settlement, be sure to consult with your tax advisor to determine the taxable and non-taxable portions of the awarded settlement.